 Meredith’s learning environment is enhanced through the Presidential Lecture Series, the Lillian Parker Wallace Lecture Series, Faculty Distinguished Lectures, Convocations and various departmental lecture programs.

 The Presidential Lecture Series at Meredith College stimulates and enhances the intellectual and academic climate at Meredith College and in the broader community.
 The Series features nationally and internationally recognized speakers who are invited on the basis of their expertise, accomplishments and relevance to the College's mission.
 Often, Meredith students also enjoy the enriching opportunity to interact with the speakers in varied campus events prior to or following the lecture event.
 To continue to foster the College's welcoming and inclusive environment, the lecture events are open to the general public as well as to the Meredith campus community.

 The Wallace Lecture honors Dr. Lillian Parker Wallace, who served as professor of history at Meredith from 1921 to 1962.
 The Lillian Parker Wallace Fund was established by the Class of 1971.
 Two years after the inception of the fund, the Class of 1973 officially added its sanction and support.
 From its inception, the fund's intent was to expose generations of students to prominent leaders.
-Previous presenters of the Wallace Lecture include Nobel laureates Jimmy Carter (1986), Elie Wiesel (2003), Shirin Ebadi (2006) and Wangari Maathai (2009).
+Previous presenters of the Wallace Lecture include Nobel laureates Jimmy Carter (1986), Elie Wiesel (2003), Shirin Ebadi (2006), Wangari Maathai (2009), and Jody Williams (2013).

 The Faculty Distinguished Lecture is usually given at least once per academic year.
 The series was designed to represent a significant achievement of research by a faculty member.
 The first lecture was presented in 1964 by Professor of English Norma Rose.